Prospect research is an important tool for higher ed offices. Follow this guide to learn how it can support your fundraising efforts.

 Prospect research is a technique that fundraisers use to evaluate a potential donor’s capacity and desire to give.
 It involves gathering and assessing donor demographics, community involvement history, charitable giving patterns, wealth markers, business affiliations, and other important information.

-With these key insights, your higher education office can make informed decisions about which prospects to pursue and how best to solicit their support.
+With these key insights, your organization can make informed decisions about which prospects to pursue and how best to solicit their support.

 What is the difference between prospecting and wealth screening?

-Prospect research and wealth screening are valuable tools used by higher education offices to identify potential donors.
+Prospect research and wealth screening are valuable tools that nonprofits use to identify potential donors.
 The main difference between the two is the intent of the research.

 What are the benefits of prospect research?

-• Convert alumni into donors.
-Chances are your graduates have gone on to become successful biologists, writers, farmers, professional athletes, and more.
-Use prospect research to identify those who have the greatest capacity to give and the desire to see your college or university thrive.
+- Convert alumni and supporters into donors.
+For colleges and universities, chances are your graduates have become successful biologists, writers, farmers, professional athletes, and more.
+For nonprofits, you may have email subscribers or social media followers who are ready to take the next step in their involvement with your organization.
+Use prospect research to identify those who have the greatest capacity to give and the desire to see your organization thrive.

-• Identify potential major donors.
+- Identify potential major donors.
 The most common use of prospect research is to discover major donors.
 For most fundraising campaigns, the majority of money raised comes from a small number of generous donors.
-Prospect research can help you find the people who are most likely to make a significant donation to your institution.
+Prospect research can help you find the people who are most likely to make a significant donation to your nonprofit or institution.

-• Develop effective fundraising strategies.
-Prospect research can help your college or university understand donor demographics, interests, and giving patterns.
-This information can be used to tailor messaging and optimize fundraising campaigns.
+- Develop effective fundraising strategies.
+Prospect research can help your organization understand donor demographics, interests, and giving patterns.
+You can use this information to tailor messaging and optimize fundraising campaigns.

-By identifying and engaging prospective donors, you’ll be able to attract and direct resources across important funding priorities, such as operational costs, research initiatives, scholarships, and construction projects.
+By identifying and engaging prospective donors, you’ll be able to attract and direct resources across important funding priorities, such as operational costs, programming, and outreach.

 Data Collected Through Prospect Research